msyke/stashdown.nvim/README.md

-# Stashdown.nvim - A Lightweight Markdown Note Taking Tool for Neovim
+# stashdown.nvim

+A Lightweight Markdown Note Taking Tool for Neovim.
+The idea behind this plugin is to mirror the functionality of the ill-fated note taking app stashpad.
+Instead of running it in a separate appliaction though, here it's a part of your neovim editor editing simple markdown files.
+When in a notes file, simply invoke the new entry functionality and you'll have a timestamped note created with insert mode ready to input text.

 ## Install